fingent/Xenops/README.md

 Open the browser and type -> http://localhost:8888/template shows
 ![template](https://raw.githubusercontent.com/fingent/xenops/master/lib/doc/codescreens/template.png)
+## Object Realational Mapping(ORM)
+This is node js object relational mapping module named orm node module.
+The key feature of ORM is the mapping it uses to bind an object to its data in the database.
+ORM has the benefit of allowing you to more easily support more database engines.
+Currenly it support following DBMS

+ - MySQL & MariaDB
+ - PostgreSQL
+ - Amazon Redshift
+ - SQLite
+ - MongoDB (beta)

+It has so many features

+ - Create Models, sync, drop, bulk create, get, find, remove, count, aggregated functions
+ - Create Model associations, find, check, create and remove
+ - Define custom validations (several builtin validations, check instance properties before saving)

+### Usage example

+Add new url to routes.js

+	this.server.get('/getcustomers', this.controllers.custom.getAllCustomers);

+A Model is an abstraction over one or more database tables.
+Models support associations.
+The name of the model is assumed to match the table name.
+Create model file customerModel.js and add code.

+	// Define customer model
+	module.exports = function(db){

+		var Customer = db.define('customer', {
+			name : String,
+			email: String
+		}, {
+			methods: {
+				getName: function(){
+					return this.name;
+				},
+				getEmail: function(){
+					return this.email;
+				}
+			}
+		});

+		return Customer;
+	};

+customer is the table name and name, email are fields.

+Drop this bits of code in /controllers/customController.js

+	CustomController.prototype.getAllCustomers = function(req, res, next){

+		res.writeHead(200, {'Content-Type': 'application/json'});

+		// ORM database connected
+		if (ormDb) {

+			var customerModel = require('../models/customerModel')(ormDb);
+			// To get all customers, {} for first customer {id: 1}
+			customerModel.find({}, function(err, customers){

+				if (err) {
+					console.log('DB Error ='+ err);
+					res.end(JSON.stringify(err));
+					return ;
+				}
+				// Print Collection of customer object
+				res.end(JSON.stringify(customers));
+			})

+		} else {

+			res.end('No database connection.');
+		}

+		return next();
+	};

+Open the browser and type -> http://localhost:8888/getcustomers

+	[{"name":"John Luka","email":"luka@gmail.com","id":1},{"name":"Maria","email":"maria@gmail.com","id":2}]

+results is the mysql table customer total records displayed as json.

 ## Data handling in CRUD operations
 Here we have already implemented a CRUD operation api functionalities using the current api framework.It includes user controller, model, routes etc.